 data property of the selector will contain an empty array from the initialization).

 So, let's change the selector:

 Now, we can use the selector querying it:

 url of the request.
 We will keep this guide as simple as possible for the moment.
-If you want to see more complex examples please visit the querying selectors guide page.
+If you want to see more complex examples please visit the querying selectors recipes page.

 We are not going to use this feature in the guide, so you could skip this extra info if you want.

 "Queries are chainable" means that you can use the